With summer coming to an end in Pocatello, now is an ideal time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Wash the drain port using a small, round paintbrush.
-Hook up the drain tube and turn the power back on.
+Clean the drain port using a small, round paintbrush.
+Reconnect the drain tube and turn the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall